East Harrisburg, Pennsylvania

 East Harrisburg is a district of neighborhoods in the eastern end of Harrisburg, Pennsylvania.
 Its southern border is formed by Interstate 83; eastern border is Paxtang along 29th Street; northern border is Market Street and the borough of Penbrook; western border is the Allison Hill neighborhood along 21st Street and including Bellevue Park.
-The historic former private Bishop McDevitt High School and current public John Harris High School are located in East Harrisburg.
+The historic former private Bishop McDevitt High School, current public John Harris High School, Kline Plaza shopping center, historic Parson John Elder House, and Paxtang Park are located in East Harrisburg.
+The Parson John Elder house, built in 1740 for John Elder of Paxtang, is actually the oldest structure in what is now city limits.
+In 1951, J.W.
+Kline constructed the Kline Village Shopping Center, in what was considered Harrisburg's first modern shopping center.

 The neighboring Borough of Penbrook was once officially named East Harrisburg.
 It still maintains a Harrisburg postal ZIP code.